Yandex Cloud

 1. In the management console, select the folder the cluster is in.

-3. Click the cluster name and select the Shards tab.
+3. Click the name of your cluster and select the Shards tab.

-You can get the shard name with the list of shards in the cluster, and the cluster name, with the list of clusters in the folder.
+You can get the shard names from the list of cluster shards, and the cluster name, from the list of clusters in your folder.

 1. Open the current Terraform configuration file describing your infrastructure.

-2. Remove the host section with the shard description from the Managed Service for ClickHouse® cluster description.
+2. Delete the relevant shard and host sections from the Managed Service for ClickHouse® cluster description.

 3. Make sure the settings are correct.